CQU-ADHRI-Lab/HEOI/README.md

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h5>

 # HEOI
-This is the official implementation of the paper "<a href="[https://ieeexplore.ieee.org/abstract/document/10794598]">HEOI: Human Attention Prediction in Natural Daily Life with Fine-Grained Human-Environment-Object Interaction Model".
+This is the official implementation of the paper "[HEOI: Human Attention Preiction in Natural Daily Life with Fine-Grained Human-Environment-Object Interaction Model](https://ieeexplore.ieee.org/abstract/document/10794598)".

 <div align="center">
   <img src="figures/framework.png"/>